Oiling out is a technique used in oil painting to restore the colour and finish of a painting before varnishing.

 How to prevent ‘sinking in’ in an oil painting

 You can of course take preventative measures to ensure this doesn’t happen.
 The first would be to check which primer you’re using.
 Many gesso formulations on the market are unfortunately very absorbent.
-Reevaluating the way you prepare a surface for painting can have a dramatic impact on your results and also how you feel about your painting throughout the process.
+Reevaluating the way you prepare a surface for painting can have a dramatic impact on your results.
+Or opt to buy primed artists surfaces such as canvases and wooden panels.
+These will have been sprayed evenly with quality gesso, therefore preventing sinking in.

-Michael Harding has a solution to this—he’s created a formulation for an acrylic primer that is non-absorbent, but it still provides a strong bond to the layers of paint with a decent ‘tooth’.
+Michael Harding has a solution to this problem.
+He’s created a formulation for an acrylic primer that is non-absorbent, but it still provides a strong bond to the layers of paint with a decent ‘tooth’.
 It doesn’t suck any of the oil out of your paint, making your paints remain as vibrant on the canvas as they look on the palette.

 If you want to test it out for yourself, I do recommend it—there’s no other primer that acts in the same way.
 Buy it here.